 1) Zinc

-Zinc is an essential mineral for many enzymes to work inside the body and plays a crucial role in cold management.
-It has shown a remarkable reduction in the duration of cold symptoms.
+Zinc is an essential mineral that enables many enzymes to function within the body and plays a crucial role in immune function.
+When taken within 24 hours of cold symptom onset, zinc lozenges or syrup may help reduce the duration of cold symptoms in adults [4].

 It is present naturally in lentils, fortified cereals, and meat.
-Incorporating these foods in your routine, like lentil soup, soups, or broth containing vegetables and cereals, will be beneficial.
+Incorporating these foods into your routine, such as lentil soup, soups, or broths containing vegetables and grains, will be beneficial.

-Zinc lozenges, available over the counter, may help in reducing the duration of symptoms when taken at the onset of illness.
+Zinc lozenges, available over the counter, may help reduce the duration of symptoms when taken at the onset of illness.
+However, high-dose or long-term zinc use can have side effects, and certain forms (like nasal sprays) are not recommended [4].

 2) Vitamin D

-Adequate levels of vitamin D are linked with better immune responses.
+Sufficient levels of vitamin D are associated with improved immune responses.
 Sunlight exposure, fortified milk, eggs, and fatty fish are good sources.
-Supplements may be advised if a deficiency is suspected, but always confirm with a doctor.
+Studies suggest that maintaining adequate Vitamin D levels may contribute to general respiratory health [5].
+Supplements may be recommended if a deficiency is suspected, but always consult a doctor for confirmation and appropriate dosage recommendations.

 3) Ginger

-Ginger has traditionally been used to help soothe a sore throat and manage nausea due to its antimicrobial and anti-inflammatory properties.
+Ginger has traditionally been used to help soothe a sore throat and manage nausea due to its natural anti-inflammatory and potential antimicrobial properties [6].
 Warm ginger tea or adding ginger to soups may provide comforting effects during cold symptoms.

 4) Garlic

-Garlic is known to possess antimicrobial and antiviral properties.
-Apart from helping you in recovering from cold, it is also found to have a precautionary role and protectant property against cold, cough and other respiratory symptoms.
+Garlic is known to possess compounds with potential antimicrobial and antiviral properties.
+Apart from potentially helping you recover from a cold, it is also sometimes used as a preventative measure to support general immunity.

-Garlic can be consumed in the form of soup, stew, juice of raw garlic, part of curry preparation, and otherwise just eating it raw.
+Garlic can be consumed in various forms, including soup, stew, raw garlic, as part of curry preparation, or simply eaten raw.

 5) Echinacea

 The entire plant of echinacea has been used traditionally and in alternative medical practices.
-It acts as an immunomodulator in managing cold.
-It is more effective in protecting you from cold than managing it after you are down with the cold.
+It is believed to stimulate the immune system and is frequently studied for its role in preventing or slightly shortening the duration of the common cold [5].
+It is generally considered more effective in protecting you from a cold than in managing it after you have contracted it.
 Be cautious of some side effects, like nausea and vomiting, when using echinacea.

 6) Vitamin C

-Vitamin C is an antioxidant and plays a key role in immunity-building.
+Vitamin C is an antioxidant that plays a key role in immune system function.
 Found in citrus fruits, guava, bell peppers, and strawberries, vitamin C plays a key role in immune health.
-While it may not prevent colds, it may help support recovery.
-It can also be incorporated as a juice, lozenge or just mix lemon wedge with plain water and add a little sugar and salt for a lemonade!
+While routine supplementation may not prevent colds in the general population, it may slightly reduce the duration or severity of symptoms in some individuals [5].
+It can also be incorporated as a juice, used as a cough drop, or drunk as water with a slice of lemon, and a little sugar and salt can be added for a refreshing lemonade.

 7) Honey